abdul2801/Wifi_App/README.md

 - You can view real-time logs of the app's activity in the Logcat viewer.

-## Contributing

-Contributions are welcome!
-Please submit a pull request or open an issue for any suggestions or improvements.

-## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.